simonkoeck/code-execution-engine/README.md

 const executor = new cee.LXC("[NAME OF YOUR LXC-CONTAINER]");

-// Run this line after the installation of the container executor.init();
+// Run this function after the installation of the container executor.init({
+  runners: 150,
+  // limitations per runner
+  maxProcesses: 64,
+  maxFiles: 2048,
+});

 executor
   .execute("echo 'Im in a secure environment!'", cee.languages.BASH)